direnv/direnv/README.md

 ## Setup

 For direnv to work properly it needs to be hooked into the shell.
-Each shell has it's own extension mechanism:
+Each shell has its own extension mechanism:

 ### BASH